-4.1.
-During mixing and reducing, care must be exercised to prevent moisture loss within the sample.

-4.2.
-Reduce sample to the required size by splitting or quartering in the following manner:
+- 4.1.
+During mixing and reducing, care must be exercised to prevent moisture loss within the sample. - 4.2.
+Reduce sample to the required size by splitting or quartering in the following manner: - 4.2.1.

-4.2.1.
 Spread a sheet of paper (Kraft or similar) on a hard, clean smooth and level surface.
 Place the sample in a pile near the center of the paper and mix by alternately lifting each corner towards the opposite corner thereby rolling the mixture to the opposite corner.
 This should be performed in a vigorous manner.
-Placing the sample on clean sheet metal and mixing thoroughly with a trowel is an acceptable alternative.

-4.2.2.
-Divide the pile into four equal quarters with a straightedge (trowel or similar metal blade) and completely remove two pre-selected diagonally opposite quarters.
+Placing the sample on clean sheet metal and mixing thoroughly with a trowel is an acceptable alternative. - 4.2.2.
+Divide the pile into four equal quarters with a straightedge (trowel or similar metal blade) and completely remove two pre-selected diagonally opposite quarters. - 4.2.3.

-4.2.3.
 Continue this quartering procedure until the original sample is reduced to the approximately desired size.
 On the final quartering step, if the sample is too large before quartering, but will be too small after quartering, the sample pile is divided into equal opposite sectors but unequal adjacent sectors.
 This can be accomplished by varying the dividing angle at the center of the sample pile from the normal 90 degrees.
 Opposite sections can then be selected to obtain the desired sample size.

-5.9.66 SAMPLING EPOXY PAVEMENT MARKING (Kansas Test Method KT-66)
+5.9.66 SAMPLING EPOXY PAVEMENT MARKING/MULTI-COMPONENT PAVEMENT MARKING (Kansas Test Method KT-66)

-This method covers the procedures for field sampling of epoxy pavement marking.
+This method covers the procedures for field sampling of epoxy pavement marking and multi-component pavement marking.

-2.1.
+- 2.1.
 Supply of clean, 1/2 pint wide mouth friction top metal cans.

-2.2 Duct or packing tape.
+- 2.2 Duct or packing tape.

-2.3.
+- 2.3.
 Hammer.

-3.1.
-Have the contractor load the application equipment and allow the truck to apply the epoxy for approximately one half hour prior to collecting samples.

-3.2.
-Coordinate the sampling site with the contractor.
+- 3.1.
+Have the contractor load the application equipment and allow the truck to apply the epoxy or multicomponent pavement marking for approximately one-half hour prior to collecting samples. - 3.2.
+Coordinate the sampling site with the contractor. - 3.3.

-3.3.
 Using a clean 1/2 pint wide mouth metal can, take a sample for the resin component prior to mixing.
-Fill the can completely.
+Fill the can completely. - 3.4.

-3.4.
 Remove the can.
 Tap the lid securely on with a hammer.
-Seal the lid with duct or packing tape.
+Seal the lid with duct or packing tape. - 3.5.

-3.5.
 Using a second clean 1/2 pint wide mouth metal can, take a sample for the hardener component prior to mixing.
-Fill the can completely.
+Fill the can completely. - 3.6.

-3.6.
 Remove the can.
 Tap the lid securely on with a hammer.
-Seal the lid with duct or packing tape.
+Seal the lid with duct or packing tape. - 3.7.

-3.7.
 DO NOT MIX THE RESIN AND THE HARDENER SAMPLES.

-4.1.
-Label each 1/2 pint containers with at least the following:

-4.1.1.
-Epoxy producer (Epoxy Brand Name).

-4.1.2.
-Epoxy Manufacturer Product ID.

-4.1.3.
-Epoxy resin batch number or Epoxy hardener batch number.

-4.1.4.
-Project number.

-4.1.5.
-CMS Number.
-Each component must have a different CMS Number.

-4.1.6.
+- 4.1.
+Label each 1/2 pint containers with at least the following: - 4.1.1.
+Epoxy or Multi-Component producer (Epoxy or Multi-Component Brand Name). - 4.1.2.
+Epoxy or Multi-Component Manufacturer Product ID. - 4.1.3.
+Epoxy resin or Multi-Component batch number or Epoxy hardener batch number. - 4.1.4.
+Project number. - 4.1.5.
+Sample ID Number.
+Each component must have a different Sample ID Number. - 4.1.6.
 Pack and ship samples of the resin component and the hardener component to the Materials & Research Center, 2300 SW Van Buren, Topeka, KS 66611.